strimzi/strimzi.github.io/_posts/2019-08-08-hacking-for-cruise-control.md

 **WARNING**: Allowing unauthenticated access to Zookeeper exposes sensitive Kafka metadata for reading and writing by any user.
 Nefarious users could exploit this access by altering topic configurations to mess up cluster state or by changing ACL access rules to elevate client privileges for stealing data.

+**Note**: Kafka is in the process of migrating to using the Kafka `AdminClient` instead of Zookeeper for operations like initiating replica reassignment.
+To stay compatible with future versions of Kafka, Cruise Control will need to follow these API changes.

 # Deploying Cruise Control